 Development of an "Academic Community" is still at early stages.
 This involves qualities, competencies, and engagement, in pedagogic and professional development.
-The survey of staff qualifications and experience has been delayed by issues around iTrent, and new vehicles for the results of the survey are being considered.
-However, it is important that the communications strategy be completed and implemented before the survey is attempted, to avoid misunderstandings and misrepresentations.
+The survey of staff qualifications and experience was delayed by issues around iTrent, and new vehicles for the results of the survey were considered.
+A specification has been developed and is being put out for tender.